wesleyzloza/wesleyzloza/README.md

 ### Hi there 👋

-Feel free to take a look around, most of what I work on is private unfortunatly 😞.
+Feel free to take a look around.
+Unfortunately, most of what I work on is private 😞.

 About Me:
 - 🎓 I'm a Mechanical Engineer and Software Developer.